 We feed them a high-quality Non-GMO feed & put them on grassy pasture as soon as they're able to regulate their own body temperature.
-They free range all day & are put back into their chicken tractor at night, safely away from night predators.
-We do not fertilize any of our lawns or pastures with anything unnatural other than manure & lyme as needed for proper pH of the soil (to improve grass & hay conditions).
+They are on pasture all day & night, moved to fresh pasture as often as needed (2-4x a day).
+We do not fertilize any of our lawns or pastures with anything unnatural other than manure & lime as needed for proper pH of the soil (to improve grass & hay conditions).
 The natural manure from the chickens has provided us with amazingly thick, healthy, plush grass that the chickens & other livestock are able to forage on later.

-They are also occasionally given organic apple cider vinegar to boost immune function & are moved to fresh grass daily.
-Despite being a heavier bird (we typically process at 5-7# live weight resulting in a 3.5-5# dressed weight), they are very active birds, & LOVE to forage for grasses & bugs, which further enriches the meat and reduces your GMO intake.
+Despite being a heavier bird (we typically process at 5-8# live weight resulting in a 3.5-6# dressed weight), they are very active birds, & LOVE to forage for grasses & bugs, which further enriches the meat and reduces your GMO intake.

-They are processed in food grade poultry shrink bags & sealed to protect from freezer burn to last for years in the freezer.
-We harvest every possible part of the bird, including the bones & feet for anti-inflammatory bone broth or raw dog chews as well as the skin to render down for schmaltz.
-Did you realize how much healthier & heat tolerant natural animal fats are when rendered down?
+After processing, cuts are placed into food-grade poultry shrink bags & sealed to protect from freezer burn to last for years in the freezer.
+We harvest every possible part of the bird, including the bones, fat, & feet for anti-inflammatory bone broth or raw dog chews.
+We also save the skins to render down for schmaltz (and mix with saved fats).
+Did you realize how much healthier, more flavorful, & heat tolerant natural animal fats are when rendered down?
 If you've never tried potato cubes roasted in schmaltz, you have come to the right place!
 Ask for a pack of chicken skins & try it!

 Non-GMO Pastured Poultry (this was a 2018 bird raised on our farm)